 This post may contain affiliate links.
 Read my disclosure policy.

 These aren’t your basic Chocolate Chip Peanut Butter Cookies!
-Three kinds of chocolate chips make this classic cookie recipe even better.
-And since they are flourless, not only are they naturally gluten free, but they have a totally amped-up peanut butter flavor.
-Gather a few basic pantry ingredients, and in no time you’ll be snacking on them for dessert!
+Three kinds of chocolate chips make these flourless peanut butter cookies even better.
+And since they have no flour, not only are they naturally gluten free, but they have a totally amped-up peanut buttery flavor.
+Gather a few basic pantry ingredients, and in no time you’ll be enjoying them for dessert!

-Here’s a quick overview of what you’ll need to make these cookies.
+Here’s a quick overview of what you’ll need to make these cookies – yes, there are only seven ingredients!
 Be sure to scroll down to the recipe card for specific amounts.

-- Brown sugar – I used dark brown sugar.
+- Brown sugar.
+You can use light or dark brown sugar.

-- Peanut butter – I use creamy peanut butter.
+- Peanut butter.
+I prefer creamy peanut butter, but crunchy will work.
 You can use natural peanut butter, but if it is the kind that just has peanut and salt, the cookies will be a bit more crumbly.

-- Chocolate chips – I love to make these as triple chocolate chip peanut butter cookies, with a combination of white, milk, and semi-sweet chocolate chips.
+- Chocolate chips.
+The best way to make these is as triple chocolate chip peanut butter cookies, with a combination of white, milk, and semi-sweet chocolate chips.
 But you can use just one type of chocolate chips or a mixture of as many as you like.

 How to Make Gluten Free Chocolate Chip Peanut Butter Cookies